What Is The Best Month To Visit Barcelona?

 If you don’t mind the lines or can only visit in August, I would advise you to purchase your tickets far in advance and consider spending extra for the ‘Skip-the-line’ options.
 It may be worth it if you only have 48 hours in Barcelona to not spend 3 of it in a queue.

 Let’s say you despise pushing your way through crowds and want to go when you can actually see the monuments without crowds of people blocking it.

-The best time for you to avoid the crowds in Barcelona will be between February and May (Springtime) and between late September to November (Fall).
+NOTE: The best time for you to avoid the crowds in Barcelona will be between February and May (Springtime) and between late September to November (Fall).

 The lines are the shortest during these seasons, tickets for airlines and railways are often significantly cheaper, thinner crowds, and quite nice weather depending on your sentiments towards the heat or snow.

-Pro-Tip for August Travelers: Tuesdays and Wednesdays are usually the slowest days for most museums and tours.
+PRO TIP: In August, Tuesdays and Wednesdays are usually the slowest days for most museums and tours.
 If you start early in the day instead of around 11am when everyone wants to go, you may get more one-on-one time with the guide as well.

-Best Month For Festivals in Barcelona
+Best Month for Festivals in Barcelona

 If you want to dance the night away or lose yourself to a large Barcelona festival, the best time for you to jet-set will be late Spring or early in Fall.